bluehands/Funicular-Switch/README.md

 *This document is created using [dotnet try](https://github.com/dotnet/try/blob/main/DotNetTryLocal.md).
 If you have dotnet try global tool installed, just clone the repo, type `dotnet try` on top level and play around with all code samples in your browser while reading.*

 This following section mainly focuses on `Result`. `Result` is a union type representing either Ok or the Error case just like F#s Result type.
-For FunicularSwitch the error type is `String` for sake of simplicity (Using types with multiple generic arguments is quite verbose in C#).
+For Funicular-Switch the error type is `String` for sake of simplicity (Using types with multiple generic arguments is quite verbose in C#).

 Result should be used in all places, were something can go wrong.
 Doing so it replaces exceptions and null/default return values.